Student renting - Residential Tenancies Board

-'Knowledge is key’ is a campaign from the Residential Tenancies Board (RTB) to help students, parents and landlords understand their legal rights and responsibilities and rent with confidence this academic year.
+Information to help students, parents and landlords understand their legal rights and responsibilities and rent with confidence.

 Information for students and parents

-Whether you’re moving into a student apartment, a private rental or ‘digs’, it’s important to know which type of agreement you have and what that means for your protections.
+Whether you’re moving into a student apartment, a private rental or ‘digs’, it’s important to know which type of rental agreement you have.

 Tenancy types